Teresa Maryańska: Career

 Alan Feduccia notes that Maryanska and her colleagues (Osmólska and Wolsan) produced in 2002 the "most impressive analysis of the oviraptorosaurs".

-Amongst her many publications are contributions to three chapters of the 2nd edition of the highly respected The Dinosauria: the chapters on the Therizinosauroidea, the Ankylosauria and on the Pachycephalosauria.
+Amongst her many publications are contributions to three chapters of the 2nd edition of The Dinosauria: the chapters on the Therizinosauroidea, the Ankylosauria and on the Pachycephalosauria.

-As of 2004, she was affiliated with the Muzeum Ziemi of the Polska Akademia Nauk.
-She was assistant director of Muzeum Ziemi.
+She was a member of the Scientific Council of the Institute of Paleobiology of the Polish Academy of Sciences in Warsaw from 1981 to 2006.

+Personal life and demise

+Maryańska was known for her fondness for literature.

-She died on 3 October 2019 at the age of 82.
+She died on 3 October 2019 at age 82.